-The illegality of taser stun guns varies depending on what your age is, what state you are in, whether or not you have a permit, and where you possess the taser stun gun in question.
+The illegality of taser stun guns varies depending on your age, the state you are in, whether or not you have a permit, and where you possess the Taser stun gun in question.

-|State||Is it legal to have a stun gun or taser?||Do I need a permit to own a stun gun or taser?|
+|State||Is it legal to have a stun gun or Taser?||Do I need a permit to own a stun gun or Taser?|

 |District of Columbia||Yes||No|

-|Indiana||Yes for stun gun**||No|
+|Indiana||Yes, for stun gun**||No|

 |Michigan||Yes, with a concealed carry permit||Yes|

-|Wisconsin||Yes with CCW license****||Yes|
+|Wisconsin||Yes, with CCW license****||Yes|

 ****You must apply for a concealed carry license, which has to be renewed every five years.